top of page

 IMG_2566.HEIC

-FLING X is a new, advanced track of FLING for very serious high school flutists.
+FLING X is an advanced track of FLING ONLY for very serious high school flutists.

 The small group classes will be conservatory-style where students will cover advanced topics that are usually taught at the college and university level.